 The course is included in the Master's Programme in English.

-120 credits.
-English A1, B1 and C1, or 90 credits in a language subject or in literary studies.
+English C or 90 credits in a language subject or in comparative literature.

 Upon completing the course students will be able to

 • show knowledge of the main currents of thought and the most significant theorists in contemporary literary theory

 • use concepts and models of literary theory to read works of fiction